suyanzhou626/Polyp-Segmentation-ISBI2023/README.md

 Note: we eval the speed in a PC with GeForce 1080Ti, the code for eval speed can be found in [here](https://github.com/suyanzhou626/Polyp-Segmentation-ISBI2023/blob/main/utils/eval_speed.py) .

+## Prediction Result
+The prediction result is place at [here](https://github.com/suyanzhou626/Polyp-Segmentation-ISBI2023/tree/main/result_map).
+Everyone can compared it with other methods.

 ## Visualization
 ![result](https://github.com/suyanzhou626/Polyp-Segmentation-ISBI2023/blob/main/figs/visualize_model_prediction.png?raw=true)

 ## Thanks to the repo